 - This restriction has been implemented in compliance with updated corporate and state regulations to further reduce the risks associated with COVID-19.

-- We are offering visitation through telehealth services so that our patients can remain connected to their loved ones.
+- Options for telehealth visitation are continuously evaluated so that our patients can remain connected to their loved ones.

-- Alternate methods of communication for other services are being vetted and may be offered when deemed clinically appropriate.
+- Alternate methods of communication for other services may be offered when deemed clinically appropriate.

 For specific information regarding these changes and limitations, please contact us directly.